 Assuming that you take 60 points a year it will take 8 years to complete the full law degree part-time.

 - Are there any scholarships?
 A number of the larger law firms offer scholarships to law students.
 Please refer to the firms' websites for further information.
 There are also a number of AUT University scholarships available.
 Click here to view them.

 - How is the 480 points of the law degree made up?

-Compulsory law papers in the degree account for 255 points; law elective papers account for 165 points; and non-law first year papers account for 60 points.
-It is possible for you to substitute 30 points of non-law electives for law elective papers.
+The non-law first year papers account for 60 points, the compulsory law papers in the degree account for 255 points and law elective papers account for 165 points.
+It is possible to substitute 30 points from any other approved AUT undergraduate degree course for law elective papers.